top of page

 Hobby Corner: A Lifetime of Loving Lionel Trains!

-In my Hobby Corner, showcase people with interesting hobbies, people who don’t let Facebook, TV and shopping sites take up tons of empty time and space in their lives.
+In my Hobby Corner, I showcase people with interesting hobbies, people who don’t let Facebook, TV and shopping sites take up tons of empty time and space in their lives.

 Q: You are very passionate about model trains.
 I understand that you have been collecting Lionel trains all of your life and that it is a hobby shared by your family.
 Share more with us about your hobby!
 How did you become interested in model (Lionel?) trains?